CxELabs/M365HOL/instructions.md

     !IMAGE[WinSCP connection](\Media\dis-winscpconnection.png "WinSCP connection")

     >**INFO**: this information was provided during the log collector creation.
-    >
-    >:memo: **NOTE:** the password is common to every new log collector.
-To change it, follow [this guide](https://docs.microsoft.com/en-us/cloud-app-security/troubleshoot-docker#docker-deployment) in the documentation.

     You should then be able to see a folder with your data source name.